best

 Best Zigbee plugs for Home Assistant

 Zigbee smart plugs are the gateway drug to home automation.
 They’re cheap, easy to deploy, and they work locally without cloud dependencies.
-But not all Zigbee plugs play nice with Home Assistant, and some have frustrating quirks that make them more trouble than they’re worth.
-Here’s what actually works.
+But not all Zigbee plugs play nice with Home Assistant, and—because the marketing on retail pages is often sloppy—it’s easy to buy a plug that turns out to be Wi-Fi or Z-Wave instead.
+Here’s what actually works, and how to avoid the protocol mix-ups.

 What Makes a Zigbee Plug Worth Your Money